 2002: Former FBI agent Robert Hanssen is sentenced to life imprisonment without the possibility of parole for selling United States secrets to Moscow for $1.4 million in cash and diamonds over a 22-year period.
 He had pleaded guilty to 15 counts of espionage in July 2001.

-1999: American poet and composer Shel Silverstein is found dead at the age of 68 by two housekeepers in his Key West, Fla., home.
+1999: American poet and composer Shel Silverstein is found dead at the age of 68 by two housekeepers in his Key West, Florida, home.
 Silverstein had suffered a heart attack and died sometime on either May 8 or 9.
 He is best known for books such as "Where the Sidewalk Ends" and "The Giving Tree" and for writing songs such as "A Boy Named Sue," "One's on the Way" and "The Cover of the Rolling Stone."

 1999: The Paul Cézanne painting "Rideau, Cruchon et Compotier," also known as "Still Life With Curtain, Pitcher and Bowl of Fruit," sells at auction for $60.5 million.
 It is considered the most expensive still life ever sold at an auction.

 1994: Nelson Mandela is inaugurated as South Africa's first black president.
 He's seen here casting his ballot in 1994, the first time he had voted in his life.

 1994: John Wayne Gacy, who had been convicted in March 1980 of the murders of 33 men and boys, is executed via lethal injection.
 Gacy buried 26 of his victims in the crawl space of his Chicago home.
 Three further victims were buried elsewhere on his property, while the bodies of his last four known victims were discarded in the Des Plaines River.
 Gacy had become known as the "Killer Clown" due to his charitable services at fundraising events, parades and children's parties where he would dress as "Pogo the Clown," a character he devised himself.